OSGConnect/connectbook/start/data/osgconnect-storage.md

     stash: /home/username/stash (or) /stash/user/username
     public: /home/username/public (or) /stash/user/username/public

 Here, the `username` is your login name..
 For convenience, the stash and public directories are accessed from home.
-Here, the `username` is your login name.

 ## Storage Options Quick Reference